June 30, 2026

 Heat illness can strike anyone, even those who work indoors.

-The National Institute for Occupational Safety and Health (NIOSH) has a free mobile app for Android and iPhone users that provides real-time heat index information and hourly forecasts by location, as well as occupational safety guidance and health recommendations.
+The National Institute for Occupational Safety and Health (NIOSH) has a free mobile app for Android and iPhone users that provides real-time heat index information and hourly location-specific forecasts, as well as occupational safety guidance and health recommendations.
 You can find the OSHA NIOSH Heat Safety Tool on Google Play and Apple’s App Store.

 OSHA also has a heat illness informational work poster you can download here.